-The northern portion of the project area overlaps a 30-meter estuarian assessment area on the Millstone River.
-The area of Millstone River north of the 1-1 Terminal Ave property is estuarine due to tidal influences from the Salish Sea and thus the RAPR is not required (as confirmed with the City of Nanaimo).
+The northern portion of the project area is within the 30-meter DPA 1 area at the mouth of Millstone River.
+The area of the Millstone River adjacent to the site is estuarine due to tidal influences from the Salish Sea and thus the RAPR is not required (as confirmed with the City of Nanaimo).